mayes243/fiverr-clone/README.md

 ## Deployed Version

-A deployed version of the project is available at <a href="https://fiverr-clone-seven.vercel.app" target="_blank">https://fiverr-clone-seven.vercel.app</a>
+A deployed version of the project is available at <a href="https://fiverr-clone-seven.vercel.app" target="_blank" rel="noopener noreferrer">https://fiverr-clone-seven.vercel.app</a>

 ## Built With